FragrantResult186/NoiseSamplerGUI/README.md

 # NoiseSamplerGUI
 This is a Java GUI application designed to help users efficiently explore Minecraft seeds.
 It utilizes two external repositories: [noise-sampler](https://github.com/KalleStruik/noise-sampler) and [seed-checker](https://github.com/jellejurre/seed-checker/tree/1.18.1).

-We respect the licenses of the repositories used in this project.
-The original projects are openly available on GitHub, and we ensure compliance with their licensing terms when integrating them into this application.

 ---